A Guide to Discontinuity

 Continuity: The meat of the guide, this is the collection of fictional facts revealed in the story.
 Except when those facts fit into the categories below:

 Extras: Sometimes a story comes with bonus material.
 This tells you all about it with links where it's online.
 DVD extras are not listed here.

 Location: Where and when the story takes place.

 Future History: Facts about the future (defined here as anything that happens after the publication date of the story).

 Unrecorded Adventures: References to stories that we haven't seen yet.
 If a later author tells that story, it will still be listed here.
 Unless it was a deliberate reference to another story that was in the pipeline whilst this one was being written.

 Boxed Sections and Q.v.
 Sometimes we use a boxed section to go into an issue in depth, especially if it affects several stories.
 The Q.v. section contains a link to any boxed sections that are relevant to this story.

 The Bottom Line: Is the story any good?
-When we disagree about whether a story is or isn't, this is separated out into Prosecution and Defence so you can see both sides.
+When we disagree this is separated out into Prosecution and Defence so you can see both sides.